 Whether you are able to engage in work or work-like activities for 10 hours or less per week or 11 hours or more per week.”

-WFPS/WFSSS signs into Barcode to access the ICMS subsystem and uses the 06030 ineligible parent medical evidence code to pay for medical evidence when they receive the required medical evidence.
 The system uses the same medical evidence fee schedule as Aged, Blind and Disabled (ABD) program.
-See the Social Services Manual – Medical Evidence Requirements and Fee Schedule section and the Ineligible Parent Medical Evidence Desk Aid for more information on how to process these payments.
+See the Social Services Manual – Medical Evidence Requirements and Fee Schedule section for more information on how to process these payments.

 3.6.1.7 Who qualifies for the family violence time limit extension?

-When an adult recipient/ineligible parent with 60 months of TANF/SFA declares family violence issues, the WFPS/WFSSS:
+When an adult recipient with 60 months of TANF/SFA declares family violence issues, the WFPS/WFSSS:

 Documents the family violence in eJAS,

-Obtains a family violence service plan created by someone trained in family violence, and
+Obtains a family violence service plan created by someone trained in family violence services, and

-Monitors the case to ensure the adult recipient/ineligible parent is following their family violence service plan.
+Monitors the case to ensure the adult recipient is following their family violence service plan.

 Use the same verification requirements as the Division of Child Support (DCS) Good Cause process to document the family violence.
 Verification may include one of the following: